Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

         k=1
     )[0]
 ```

-This means that agents who have already received letters are more likely to keep receiving even more.
-In this way, we can allow agents to become, in a sense, more 'famous'.
-This is one simple possible mechanism for modeling why well-known people like [Christiaan Huygens](https://en.wikipedia.org/wiki/Christiaan_Huygens) received many more letters than other members of the Republic of Letters.

 We'll also reduce the rate of agents moving to different cell at every step, as people don't constantly relocate.
 For this, we introduce another weighted random choice, this time with fixed weight.
 Now, the chance of an agent moving will only be 20%, or whenever they draw a '1'.